 Retail People Index

-A snapshot into the wellbeing of the sector, powered by extensive data from our happiness dashboard, as well as our happiness assessment which is delivered with WorkL.
+A snapshot into the wellbeing of the sector, powered by extensive data from our happiness dashboard, as well as our happiness health check which is delivered with WorkL.

 The Retail People Index is critical reading for the industry as it provides data-driven insights into employee wellbeing, linking it to business performance, retention, and productivity.
 Understanding these factors is essential for retailers to stay competitive, reduce costs related to turnover and absenteeism, and create a healthier, happier, more engaged workforce.